lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verse 1.** The assertion of an experienced believer.

-1\.I have cried—that is, I have earnestly, constantly, truthfully prayed.
+1\.
+I have cried—that is, I have earnestly, constantly, truthfully prayed.

-2\.I have cried only unto thee.
+2\.
+I have cried only unto thee.
 Nothing could draw me to other confidences, or make me despair of thee.

-3\.I have cried in distress.
+3\.
+I have cried in distress.
 At my worst, temporally or spiritually, I have cried out of the depths.

-4\.I therefore infer—that I am thy child, no hypocrite, no apostate; and that thou hast heard and wilt hear me evermore.
+4\.
+I therefore infer—that I am thy child, no hypocrite, no apostate; and that thou hast heard and wilt hear me evermore.

 **Verse 1.**

-1\.What we are to understand by "the depths."
+1\.
+What we are to understand by "the depths."
 Great misery and distress.

-2\.How men get into "the depths."
+2\.
+How men get into "the depths."
 By sin and unbelief.

-3\.What gracious souls do when in "the depths."
+3\.
+What gracious souls do when in "the depths."
 Cry unto the Lord.

-4\.How the Lord lifts praying souls out of "the depths"; "He shall redeem, "etc., Ps 130:8.— *W. H. J. P.*
+4\.
+How the Lord lifts praying souls out of "the depths"; "He shall redeem, "etc., Ps 130:8.— *W. H. J. P.*

 **Verse 1.**

-1\.In the pit.
+1\.
+In the pit.

-2\.The morning star seen: "Thee, O Lord."
+2\.
+The morning star seen: "Thee, O Lord."

-3\.Prayer flutters up "out of the depths."— *W. B. H.*
+3\.
+Prayer flutters up "out of the depths."— *W. B. H.*

 **Verses 1-2.**

-1\.The depths from which prayer may rise.
+1\.
+The depths from which prayer may rise.

 a) Of affliction.